1200bps/herculine-mept/README.md

 ## Key points

 This is a sketch for a basic, but featureful and highly configurable, manned experimental propagation transmitter or 'MEPT' for the two most popular QRSS modes: dual-frequency CW and frequency-shift-keyed CW.
 It's usable as-is as a basic QRSS beacon, and should make a good skeleton for building more complex beacon projects with features like sensor data/telemetry.
-To my knowledge, this is the first Arduino-based DFCW beacon to be published in a web-searchable part of the internet!
+To my knowledge, this is the first Arduino-based DFCW beacon to be published publically!

 VK3EDW's FSKCW MEPT sketch (which itself borrows code from many other hams) was used as a starting point, and much of the code, especially the Morse character encoding, is calqued from it.
 [His sketch can be seen here.](https://github.com/vk3edw/QRSS-MEPT-VK3EDW/) Many thanks to John for putting his code online!